ice-wm/manual/index.md

 - `CenterMaximizedWindows = 0`

-  Center maximized windows which can’t fit the screen (like terminals).
+  Center maximized windows which can't fit the screen (like terminals).

 - `HideBordersMaximized = 0`